- December 17, 2018

 To become an airline or commercial pilot, Applicant has to gain more flight hours than the training.
 That’s why many applicants must obtain a CFI certificate to gain flight hours.
 They also work for some years to gain the experience for being applicable in an airline charter or corporate company.

 When A pilot gains enough flight hours then they can apply for a job at the airline.
 After that, they can get the experience of flying aircraft in the airline and after some years they will qualify for the first officer position.

 Step 10: Professional Pilot Career

 For every profession, training is the easiest part.
-Getting a job after the training is the most challenging and difficult part.
+Getting a job after training is the most challenging and difficult part.
 There are many types of commercial pilot jobs are available for the graduates and applicant can try for that also.

-Good news is that airline industry facing the shortage of pilots.
+Good news is that the airline industry facing the shortage of pilots.
 So, Students can apply in the airline industry with complete qualification, degree, Skills and minimum flight hours for the particular pilot job.

 Requirements to Become a Pilot